WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-faq.md

 Preact has a number of advantages over React and other JavaScript frameworks like Vue, Svelte, or Solid in the context of the frontend (which is the focus of the Interactivity API):

 - It’s small: 8kB, including [hooks](https://preactjs.com/guide/v10/hooks/) and [signals](https://preactjs.com/blog/introducing-signals/).
-- It’s battle-tested.
-- It’s performant (even more when used with signals).
-- It’s compatible with React (through preact/compat, useful to share the same Editor components for some use cases where SSR is not important, and the components are very complex, like an e-commerce cart and checkout, for example).
-- It’s HTML-friendly (unlike React).
 - It gives us DOM diffing out of the box.
 - It’s extremely extensible through their Option Hooks.
 They use that extensibility for the hooks (preact/hooks), compatibility with React (preact/compat) and their signals (@preact/signals).
 Basically, everything but the DOM diffing algorithm.
 - Its core team has been great and very helpful.
 They are also interested in enhancing this “island-based” usage of Preact.